 Fantastic news!
-City Sightseeing Bristol has been nominated for the ‘Tourism Activity of the Year 2011' award.
+Bristol Insight has been nominated for the ‘Tourism Activity of the Year 2011' award.
 As well as celebrating business excellence within the tourism and hospitality industry, individuals and teams are recognised for their contribution to making the city such a key destination.
 Can we win it?

 The award is sponsored by Bristol Airport.
 Our fellow nominees are The Glass Blowing Experience at Bristol Blue Glass and The Keeper Experience at Noah’s Ark Zoo Farm.
 All the winners will be announced at a gala dinner at the Bristol Marriott City Centre Hotel on Thursday 2nd June, when businesses from across the industry (including us!) will enjoy a night of celebration.